 I haven’t succumbed, but it’s so easy to.
 All it takes is for one person to post something to their Facebook feed (I quit using Facebook 9 years ago, shortly after I met my husband there – true story – but have recently begun using it again for work.) and I’m tempted to do all the searches and run down the rabbit holes trying to figure things out.

 It’s the maven in me.
 I love research and I love to understand things.
 But it’s a fool’s errand.
-I’m never, ever going to understand why this woman is so pissed off.
-All I can do is bless her in my heart.

 #5 – I truly am happier without news and I like and feel better about other people now